Hardfl/Hardfl/README.md

 - 👋 Hi, I’m @Hardfl :))
 - 👀 I’m interested in coding.
 I also love to write, sing, and play videogames.
-- 🌱 I’m currently learning AP Computer Science.
+- 🌱 I’m currently learning coding languages and trying to get some certificatiions down.
+I hope to create some personal projects.
 - 💞 Help-

 <!---